scionproto/scion/doc/ColibriDesign.rst

 TODO Question: we want to have reliable communication between services.
 This means using quic for the communication.
 Will it work okay?

+TODO Do not forget to mention the independence between transport and operations: an operation about a reservation X can be transported using reservation Y, as long as it is compatible with the operation?
+Pros, cons.

 Down-Segment Renewal Operation
 ------------------------------